emanuele-em/cphb-rs/src/bellman_ford_algorithm.md

 a negative cycle in the whole graph regardless of the starting node.

+## SPFA Algorithm

+The **SPFA algorithm** (_Shortest Path Faster Algorithm_) [20]
+is a variant of the Bellman–Ford algorithm, that is often more efficient than the original algorithm.
+The SPFA algorithm does not go through all the edges on each round, but instead, it chooses the edges to be examined in a more intelligent way.

+The algorithm maintains a queue of nodes that might be used for reducing the distances.
+First, the algorithm adds the starting node $x$ to the queue.
+Then, the algorithm always processes the first node in the queue, and when an edge
+$a \rightarrow b$ reduces a distance, node $b$ is added to the queue.

+The efficiency of the SPFA algorithm depends on the structure of the graph: the algorithm is often efficient, but its worst case time complexity is still
+$O(nm)$ and it is possible to create inputs that make the algorithm as slow as the original Bellman–Ford algorithm.

 ___

 [^1] The algorithm is named after R. E. Bellman and L. R. Ford who published it independently in 1958 and 1956, respectively [5, 24]